-Submeasure 3.: For training courses described in 3 a) above the direct beneficiaries are the farmers and forest holders taking part in the training courses provided by the shortlisted training institutions.
+Submeasure 3.: The direct beneficiaries are the farmers and forest holders taking part in the training courses provided by the shortlisted training institutions.
 The shortlisting is made by the MA, and the project financing is carried out by the PA.
-For the obligatory training courses described in 3 b) the direct beneficiary is the public body that will be selected via restricted tender procedure and will be providing the training courses, but the participants of the obligatory training are the indirect beneficiaries.
-The selection is made by the MA, and the project financing is carried out by the PA, which supervises the provider of the training courses.